 Skip to flight searchSkip to main content

-Information about Tarmac Delays
+Information about Runway Delays

-What is a tarmac delay?
+What is a Runway Delay (Tarmac Delay)?

-Steps to take if you're stuck on the tarmac
+Steps to Take if You’re Stuck on the Tarmac

 1. Know your rights